mttbmann/Deepflow/readme.md

             wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
             bash Miniconda3-latest-Linux-x86_64.sh

+## Run Deepflow

+            deepflow -h

 To create a new project, use the following command:

             deepflow new path/to/project path/to/xyz_or_pdb_file

-After creating a project the settings should be adjusted in project_path/input_files/update_input.json A project can be run either with
+After creating a project the settings should be adjusted in

+            project_path/input_files/update_input.json

+A project can be run either with

             deepflow run path/to/project

 Or the project can be loaded into a Python environment.

             deepflow load path/to/project

 Available Commands After Loading a Project: